 On This Page

-At the heart of nursing, patient safety comes first.
-As the nursing regulator in Ontario, CNO’s role is to make sure nurses are maintaining their knowledge and skills throughout their careers so that the public receives safe, quality nursing care.
-One of the ways we do this is through our quality assurance program.
+Patient safety is at the heart of nursing.
+As the nursing regulator in Ontario, CNO’s role is to make sure nurses are maintaining their knowledge and skills throughout their careers so the public receives safe, quality nursing care.
+One way we do this is through our Quality Assurance program.

 What is Quality Assurance?

-QA is a process where nurses are required to reflect on their practice, identify gaps in their knowledge and take action to improve these gaps.
+QA is a process where nurses are required to reflect on their practice, identify gaps in their knowledge and take action to fill those gaps.
 CNO supports this process by providing tools and resources to assist nurses in completing their annual QA requirements.

 How does CNO’s QA program protect the public?